MariaXouri/Assignment3/README.md

-**Short-circuit power:** Short circuit power refers to the theoritical current that will run in the event of a short circuit without protection.It can be found by the following formula:
+**Short-circuit power:** Short circuit power refers to the theoritical current that will run in the event of a short circuit through the pull up and pull down devices of the transistor without protection.
+It can be found by the following formula:

 ![image](https://user-images.githubusercontent.com/94965416/148650172-8d4c1f73-1507-4ec4-818b-a5da88fe416f.png)